KushJoshi-4313/Pizza-Sales---SQL/README.md

 # Pizza-Sales---SQL
+#Detailed Analysis of Pizzahut based on SQL

 All of these Questions are based level  start with Basic -> Intermediate -> Advanced

-With the help of these Questions we have a Detile Analysis and use some of the major and complicated funtion of SQL .
+With the help of these Questions we have a Detailed Analysis and use some of the major and complicated funtion of SQL .

 Basic:
 Retrieve the total number of orders placed.